Clint Malarchuk: Neck injury

 Malarchuk's life was saved due to quick action by the Sabres' athletic trainer, Jim Pizzutelli, a former US Army combat medic who had served in the Vietnam War.
-He gripped Malarchuk's neck and pinched off the blood vessels, not letting go until doctors arrived to begin stabilizing the wound.
-He led Malarchuk off the ice then applied extreme pressure by kneeling on his collarbone—a procedure designed to produce a low breathing rate and low metabolic state, which is preferable to exsanguination.
+He gripped Malarchuk's neck and applied extreme pressure to stop the bleeding, not letting go until emergency medical personnel arrived to begin stabilizing the wound.
 Malarchuk was conscious and talking on the way to the hospital, and jokingly asked paramedics if they could bring him back in time for the third period.
 The game resumed when league personnel received word that Malarchuk was in stable condition.

-Malarchuk lost 1.5 l of blood.
+When Malarchuk arrived at the hospital, emergency room personnel were waiting.
+Nurses cut his clothes off and prepped him for emergency surgery.
 It took doctors a total of 300 stitches to close the 6 in wound.
+Malarchuk lost 1.5 l of blood from the injury.
 He was back on the ice in eleven days.

 On February 10, 2008, coincidentally again in Buffalo, Florida Panthers forward Richard Zedník suffered an injury similar to Malarchuk's after Olli Jokinen's skate blade cut the front of Zedník's neck, lacerating his common carotid artery, causing immediate massive blood loss.
 Although Malarchuk initially refused to view the footage of Zedník's injury, upon viewing it, he was taken aback, saying that he did not think his memory of his own incident would come back after nearly 20 years.
 He sought treatment for post-traumatic stress disorder the following year.